 I wasn’t kidding when I said there really was something for everyone!

-Lastly, but not leastly, the river.
 The dock and boat ramp are well kept and easy to use.
 If you don’t have a kayak or canoe, Tualatin River Keepers does rent them onsite during the season.
-TRK also posts mile markers and a map of the river.
+They also post mile markers and a map of the river.
 Don’t forget your rod, reel, and fishing license!

 Kayaking up and down the river from Cook Park does not limit you to the water.
 Multiple docks allow you to tie up and visit other parks in the system, all with their own charm.
 Tualatin Community Park is surrounded by restaurants.
 Browns Ferry Park hosts the Willowbrook Summer Arts Program.
 Or you could just quietly paddle along, enjoying the view.